What Is a Height and Weight Chart?

-When you go in for a regular checkup, your doctor will likely take your height and weight measurements.
-The measurements are then used to determine whether you are in a normal weight range for your height, age, and gender.
+When you go in for a regular checkup, your healthcare provider will likely take your height and weight measurements.
+They then use the measurements to determine whether you’re in a normal weight range for your height, age, and gender.

-It’s important to recognize that these tools are used as part of health assessments.
+It’s important to recognize that these tools are only part of health assessments.
 No one number fits every individual.

-Head circumference is a growth chart used for children up to 36 months old.
-During the assessment, a doctor or nurse measures around the widest part of the head.
+This is a growth chart for children up to 36 months old.
+During the assessment, a healthcare provider measures around the widest part of the head.
 Normal height and weight usually directly correlates with a normal head circumference measurement.

-Body mass index (BMI), is among the most common height and weight charts used by doctors.
-Medical professionals use this tool for people as young as age two.
-The primary purpose is to determine whether you are within a normal weight range for your height, or if you are under or overweight.
+A BMI chart is among the most common height and weight charts used by healthcare providers.
+Medical professionals use this tool for people as young as age 2.
+The primary purpose is to determine whether you’re within a normal weight range for your height, or if you’re underweight or overweight.

 - 18.5 or less: underweight